CUBRID/cubrid-manual/en/sql/tuning.rst

 *   *opt-level* : A value that specifies the optimization level.
 It has the following meanings.

     *   0: Does not perform query optimization.
 The query is executed using the simplest query plan.
 This value is used only for debugging.

     *   1: Create a query plan by performing query optimization and executes the query.
 This is a default value used in CUBRID, and does not have to be changed in most cases.

     *   2: Creates a query plan by performing query optimization.
 However, the query itself is not executed.
-In generall, this value is not used; it is used together with the following values to be set for viewing query plans.
+In general, this value is not used; it is used together with the following values to be set for viewing query plans.

     *   257: Performs query optimization and outputs the created query plan.
 This value works for displaying the query plan by internally interpreting the value as 256+1 related with the value 1.